 Site description

 Barkley Sound is located in an upwelling region on the west coast of Vancouver Island, Canada.
 Upwelling supplies nitrates in the spring and early summer, while storms flush riverine inputs into the nearshore in the winter and spring (Pawlowicz, 2017).
 Due to the proximity of the Bamfield Marine Sciences Centre (BMSC), this region has been a long-term focal area for studies seeking to document large-scale patterns of kelp response to heatwaves, establish ecological baselines, and unravel ecosystem dynamics (Attridge et al., 2024; Howard et al., 2019; Starko et al., 2024, 2022; Tanasichuk, 1998).
-Subtidal fish communities comprise at least 18 families including gobies, surfperches, rockfishes, greenlings, and sculpins (E.G. Lim, unpubl.).
+Subtidal fish communities comprise at least 18 families, including gobies, surfperches, rockfishes, greenlings, and sculpins (E.G. Lim, unpubl.).
 Invertebrate assemblages, which comprise over 49 families, are dominated by urchins, turban snails, sea stars, abalone, and sea cucumbers (E.G. Lim, unpubl.).

 Surveys of among-site (meso-scale) variation